PennyLaneAI/pennylane/doc/introduction/vcircuits.rst

 In PennyLane, variational circuits are represented as quantum nodes.
-A quantum node is a combination of a :ref:`quantum functions <intro_vcirc_qfunc>` that defines the composition of the circuit, and a :ref:`device <intro_vcirc_device>` that runs the computation.
+A quantum node is a combination of a :ref:`quantum function <intro_vcirc_qfunc>` that composes the circuit, and a :ref:`device <intro_vcirc_device>` that runs the computation.
 One can conveniently create quantum nodes using the quantum node :ref:`decorator <intro_vcirc_decorator>`.

-Each classical **interface** uses a different version of a quantum node, and we will here introduce the standard QNode to use with the NumPy interface.
+Each classical :ref:`interface <intro_interfaces>` uses a different version of a quantum node, and we will introduce the standard QNode to use with the NumPy interface here.
 NumPy-interfacing quantum nodes take NumPy datastructures, such as floats and arrays, and return Numpy data structures.
 They can be optimized using NumPy-based :ref:`optimization methods <intro_optimizers>`.
-Quantum nodes for other PennyLane interfaces like :ref:`PyTorch <torch_interf>` and :ref:`TensorFlow's Eager mode <tf_interf>` are introduced in the section on :ref:`Interfaces <intro_interfaces>`.
+Quantum nodes for other PennyLane interfaces like :ref:`PyTorch <torch_interf>` and :ref:`TensorFlow's Eager mode <tf_interf>` are introduced in the section on :ref:`interfaces <intro_interfaces>`.

+.. _intro_vcirc_qfunc:

 Quantum functions
 ^^^^^^^^^^^^^^^^^
-.. _intro_vcirc_qfunc:

 A quantum circuit is constructed as a special Python function, a *quantum circuit function*, or *quantum function* in short.
 For example: